When it comes to drying material exiting a centrifuge, rotary dryers provide a reliable and consistent drying solution.

 Dryer design for any application is largely dependent on the material characteristics and processing goals.
 While this means that the dryer should be configured around the material and process objectives, it is also one reason why rotary dryers are chosen for such applications.

-In addition to providing a stable, high-capacity drying solution, rotary dryers are extremely flexible, allowing them to be tailored to precise process specifications via design and fabrication customizations.
-Rotary dryers employed for drying materials from a centrifuge may be designed to accommodate a wide range of configurations, most importantly, mode of heating (direct or indirect) and air flow direction (co-current or counter-current).
+In addition to providing a stable, high-capacity drying solution, rotary dryers are extremely flexible, allowing them to be tailored to precise process specifications via design and fabrication customization.
+Rotary dryers employed for drying materials from a centrifuge may be designed to accommodate a wide range of configurations – most importantly, mode of heating (direct or indirect) and air flow (co-current or counter-current).

 Since materials exiting the centrifuge are often in the form of a cake, knockers are a common addition to rotary dryers.
 A combustion chamber may be used in cases where product quality is important and therefore, direct flame contact is undesirable.